 - Borrowers must advise the Facility Manager at the earliest opportunity should the return of the equipment (in good working order) be in any doubt.
 Failure to observe this request may result in the borrower having to defray any extra costs that the next user may incur as the result of delay and may also prejudice their next loan.
 Borrowers are responsible for the collection and return to the Facility of all equipment loaned.

-- In the case of overseas projects, the borrower is responsible for the correct exportation and re-importation of Council equipment and all charges involved.
-Costs incurred by the Council in redressing any failure to satisfy this requirement will be invoiced to the borrower.
+- In the case of overseas projects, the borrower is responsible for the correct exportation and re-importation of Facility equipment and peripherals and all charges involved.
+Costs incurred by the Facility in redressing any failure to satisfy this requirement will be invoiced to the borrower.

 - Borrowers are required to provide the following reports and papers to the GEF secretary.
-Electronic submission (PDF or Word format) alongside paper copy is encouraged, particularly if a report requires the use of colour.
+Electronic submission (PDF or Word format) is required.

 i) Within two weeks of the equipment return, a completed "Project Performance Report", including an account of breakdowns, losses, repairs and any authorised modifications carried out on the equipment.